-Naturally, you want to steer your children away from screens...but unless you provide them with something fun to play with, your kids are basically moths to the iPad light.
+You’d like to steer your children away from screens, but unless you provide them with something fun to play with, your kids are basically moths to the iPad light.
 So how can you ensure that fun and learning collide?
-Easy—just check out our list of educational toys for kids of all ages, where you’ll find electronic building kits for future computer science geniuses, take-apart toys for budding engineers, microscopes for biologists-to-be, and many more highly-rated playthings to suit a wide variety of interests.
+Easy—just check out our list of best educational toys (i.e., skill-boosting toys that make developmental learning feel like play), and you’ll find Montessori busy boards for curious one-year-olds, magnifying bug viewers for future entomologists, forensic investigation kits for young detectives and many more highly-rated playthings that suit every interest (STEM, arts and crafts, you name it) and every age group, from toddlers and kindergarteners to tweens and teens.